-OUTPUTS IMPACTS OUTCOMES We will undertake these activities To deliver these Outputs with these Measures Reference Impacts and Measures Reference To achieve this outcome Smoking Cessation Provide smoking cessation advice and support for hospitalised patients and primary care patients.
+OUTPUTS IMPACTS OUTCOMES We will undertake these activities To deliver these Outpu Reference Impacts and Measures Reference To achieve this outcome Smoking Cessation Provide smoking cessation advice and support for hospitalised patients and primary care patients.
 (NRHP 1.18) Train clinical staff to deliver smoke-free interventions.
-(NRHP 1.18) Fund community-based programmes to support people living smoke-free and reduce smoking initiation (NRHP 1.18) Support smoking cessation programmes in primary care and community-based settings (NRHP 1.18) Smoking cessation advice and support delivered by health professionals in secondary and primary care Quality: Proportion of hospitalised smokers provided with advice and help to quit Baseline (Q2, 2010/11) Target 2011/12 66% 95% Proportion of enrolled primary care patients who are smokers and are seen in General Practice are provided with advice and help to quit Baseline (Q2, 2010/11) Target 2011/12 17% 90% Smokefree training and support to community health services and providers Quality: Proportion of primary care patients screened for smoking status across all PHOs Baseline (2010) Target 2011/12 52% 80% NHT5 1(n) NHT5 1(i) smokers in the population and reduced incidence and impact of smoking related harm.
-These are measured by: Percentage of adult smokers in the population: Baseline By July 2012 Maaori 47% 37% Pacific 30% 25% European 20% 18% Percentage of Year 10 students who never smoked: NRHP 1.8 MHP (d) Improved health of the population and reduced inequalities
+(NRHP 1.18) Fund community-based programmes to support people living smoke-free and reduce smoking initiation (NRHP 1.18) Support smoking cessation programmes in primary care and community-based settings (NRHP 1.18) Smoking cessation advice by health professionals in care Quality: Proportion of hospitalised sadvice and help to quit Baseline (Q2, 2010/11) 66% Proportion of enrolled prims moke and are seen in Geladvice and help to quit Baseline (Q2, 2010/11) 17% Smokefree training and shealth services and provided the proportion of primary care smoking status across all Faseline (2010) 52% smokers provided with Target 2011/12 95% ary care patients who neral Practice provided with Target 2011/12 90% support to community iders NHT5 1(n) NHT5 1(i) smokers in and impact measured b Percentage of Maaori Pacific European the popula of smoking y: of adult smo Baseline 47% 30% 20% okers in the po By July 201 37% 25% 18% students who pulation: NRHP 1.8 MHP 1(d) 2(e) Improved health of the population and reduced inequalities

+OUTPUTS IMPACTS

+We will undertake these activities To deliver these Outputs with these Measures Reference Impacts and Measures Reference To achieve this outcome

+Programmes for pregnant women and Maaori and Pacific people.
+One region wide comprehensive cessation service for each of the following: Pregnant women and their whaanau (additional to the MOH funded service) Maaori people (additional to current Aukati Kai Paipa service) Pacific people Percentage of facility identified Baseline System to baseline cur development ed as curre measur rently unde ntly smoking.
+By July 2 e Average 012 of 15% all

+Infant Health

-OUTPUTS IMPACTS OUTCOMES We will undertake these activities To deliver these Outputs with these Measures Reference Impacts and Measures Reference To achieve this outcome Programmes for pregnant women and Maaori and Pacific people.
-One region wide comprehensive cessation service for each of the following: Pregnant women and their whaanau (additional to the MOH funded service) Maaori people (additional to current Aukati Kai Paipa service) Pacific people Percentage of women birthing at a CMDHB birthin facility identified as currently smoking.
-Baseline By July 2012 System to measure baseline currently under development.
-Average of 15% across all ethnicities 2(g) Infant Health Breastfeeding Collaborate with local providers and fund initiatives to encourage and promote breastfeeding.
-(NRHP 1.4) Breastfeeding and promotion services: Quantity: Number of community providers participating in Baby Friendly Community Initiative accreditation Baseline 2011/12 This is a new initiative and we are aiming to get 3 community providers participating in BFCI accreditation this financial year The Baby Friendly Community Initiative (BFCI) aims to protect, promote and support breastfeeding for healthy mothers and babies 2(s) Child health will be improved thus reducing the risk of chronic disease, obesity and promotine healthy growth.
-This will be measured by: Infants exclusively and fully breastfed at: By July 2012 Improved health of the population and reduced inequalities
+Breastfeeding Collaborate with local providers and fund initiatives to encourage and promote breastfeeding.
+Breastfeeding Breastfeeding and promotion services: Collaborate with local roviders and fund initiatives of encourage and promote Breastfeeding and promotion services: Quantity: Number of community providers participating in Baby 2(s) Child health will be improved thus reducing the risk of chronic disease, obesity and promoting healthy growth.
+This will be measured by: Infants exclusively and fully breastfed at: SI7 2(d) Improved health of the population and reduced inequalities

+(NRHP 1.4) Baseline 2011/12 By July

+This is a new initiative and we are aiming to get 3 2012

+community providers participating in BFCI accreditation this financial year Māori Pacific 62% 67%

+accreditation this infancial year 6 weeks Other 70%

+The Baby Friendly Community Initiative (BFCI) aims to protect, promote and support breastfeeding for healthy 0 Weeks Total 67%

+mothers and babies Māori 46%

+3 Months Pacific 51%

+3 MOILLIS Other 59%

+Total 55%

+Māori 18%

+6 Months Pacific 22%

+Other Total 29% 26%

+Tulal 20 /0